During your research project

-You must report regularly on how you use the funds from your grant, the activities that you carry out during your funded project, and the outcomes of this project.
+You must report regularly on how you use the funds from your grant, the activities you carry out during your funded project and the outcomes of this project.
 You will be informed of reporting requirements upon receiving your award letter.
-You must provide a final report within 3 months of the end of your project.

 Notifying NSERC about changes

 Subsequent instalments of your grant depend on (1) a demonstrated need for NSERC funds and (2) adherence to all other conditions specified in the terms and conditions of an award.